sneekz85cat/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to write clear, understandable code first and optimize only when needed.

+# 2023-12-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more prone to bugs and harder to maintain.
+Always strive to write clean, concise, and readable code.
+Refactor and eliminate unnecessary complexity whenever possible.
+Remember, tomorrow's you (or someone else) will thank today's you for making the codebase easier to understand and work with."